-New Hampshire Residents: \$200/credit
+New Hampshire Residents: . \$200/credit

 New England Regional Students: \$300/credit

 Out-of-State Residents: \$455/credit

 Tuition cost is based on residency status.
 Tuition pays only for enrollment in the program of study.
-It does not cover the cost of books, uniforms or supplies.
+It does not cover the cost of books, uniforms, supplies, or fees.
 All charges are subject to change without notice.